 A study of the life, faith, and history of ancient Israel, early Judaism, and early Christianity through an examination of selected portions of the Old and New Testaments, with stress upon their relevance for modern humanity.
-Partially satisfies 2007 Core Curriculum requirements in Religion, Area F-1b.
+Satisfies 2014 Core Curriculum requirement for a Religion (REL) course.